r4in/branding-design-sprint/README.md

 This guide aims to give you a smooth & silky process, from understanding their branding position to getting client approval*.

 *I do not guarantee a 100% silky smooth run on your project.
-Shampoos can't even do that too.
+Shampoos falsely advertise that too.